Lazer6769/Cart-253/Topics/frogmodjam/frogfrogfrog/pseudocode.md

         if (tongue hit the bottom)
             set the tongue state to idle

+since the frog is going to be stationary the tongue is the only thing that moves set the frog's tongue x to the mouseX

 drawFrog()
     Draw a red circle at the tongue position with its size Draw a red line from the tongue position to the frog position